X-Men: 1960s

 The first issue, cover-dated September 1963, introduces the original team, with Marvel Girl presented as a new pupil at Charles Xavier's school, apparently the first female student, and meeting Cyclops, Beast, Angel, and Iceman.
 Cyclops, whose eyes shoot powerful beams unless they are controlled by a visor, is the central protagonist.
 Beast is apelike in appearance but speaks in sophisticated diction; Iceman is hedonistic and energetic; Angel comes from a wealthy background and has wings protruding from his back; and Marvel Girl is hyperfeminine.
 The masculine characters often express their attraction to Marvel Girl.
 The first issue also introduces the team's archenemy, Magneto.
 Magneto appears frequently throughout the series.

-Early X-Men issues (#4 and #5) go on to introduce Magneto's Brotherhood of Evil Mutants, featuring Mastermind and Toad.
+The X-Men issues #4 and #5 introduce Magneto's Brotherhood of Evil Mutants, featuring Mastermind and Toad.
 Quicksilver and Scarlet Witch were initially introduced in issue #4 as members of the Brotherhood, but later reformed and joined the Avengers.
 The comic focused on a common human theme of good versus evil; issue #8 first introduces the theme of prejudice against mutants, which eventually comes to function as an allegory for racism or other forms of bigotry.
 Issue #12 introduces Cain Marko, the Juggernaut, Professor Xavier's stepbrother, and implies that Marko was responsible for the accident that paralyzed Xavier.
 Issues #14 to #16 (November 1965 - January 1966) introduce the Sentinels, mutant-hunting robots designed by Bolivar Trask.
 The title lagged in sales behind Marvel's other comic franchises.
 Writer Roy Thomas and Werner Roth replaced Lee and Kirby by issue #20 (May 1966).
 Issue #28 introduces Banshee; initially an antagonist, Banshee will go on to become a member of the X-Men.

 In 1969, Thomas and illustrator Neal Adams briefly rejuvenated the comic book.
 They gave regular roles to two recently introduced characters: Alex Summers (Cyclops' brother, later known as Havok, who had been introduced by Roy Thomas before Adams began work on the comic) and Lorna Dane, later called Polaris (created by Arnold Drake and Jim Steranko).
 Issue #64 introduced Sunfire, a Japanese mutant.
 However, these later X-Men issues failed to attract sales and Marvel stopped producing new stories with issue #66 (March 1970), later reprinting a number of the older comics as issues #67–93.